C.A.S.A. - THE Social Club

 At the 2017 AGM there were no proposals made for donations to charity this year.
 The committee was recently aproached by member Sue Buter-Cole on behalf of Castelo do Sonhos, the Silves based childrens charity, in respect of their annual “Back To School” project.

-The photo below shows C.A.S.A.
-Chairman Margaret Brito presenting the purchased materials to Liliana Rodriques who runs Castelo do Sonhos.
+The photo below shows the previous C.A.S.A.
+Chairman Margaret Brito (right) presenting the purchased materials to Liliana Rodriques who runs Castelo do Sonhos.

 Online Digital Security